History Files

 c.2193 BC

-A rump Akkadian state survived the Gutian invasion and managed to limp on for a further half a century.
-The Gutians presented themselves as the true inheritors of the Akkadian Empire.
-In the now freed former Akkadian territories of Syria and Canaan, the Khirbet Kerakware culture emerged.
+In the end climatic change at the end of the third millennium BC doomed the empire.
+The rump Akkadian state possible suffered a civil war, and four kings reigned in brief spurts, surviving the Gutian invasion and managing to limp on for a further half a century while the Gutians presented themselves as the true inheritors of the Akkadian empire.
+In the meanwhile, the Khirbet Kerakware culture emerged in the now freed former Akkadian territories of Syria and Canaan.

 c.2192 - ?
 BC